 Migraines might simply be caused by a lack of oxygen getting to the brain.
 Some 40% of our oxygen intake goes straight to the brain – or it does if you're healthy and is carried there by your blood.
 Oxygen deprivation rushes blood to the brain.
 The pain comes from a sudden and rapid increase in the blood pressure inside the head.

 Migraines also seem to be linked to hormone and gut health with attention to the liver.
 I used to be a migraine sufferer, which was hormone-related and induced by stress.
-Therefore, I can emphasize migraine sufferers, having experienced the pain and debility associated with them.
+Therefore, I can emphasize with migraine sufferers, having experienced the pain and debility associated with them.
 My migraines completely disappeared once I reached menopause.

-When the vague nerve gets disturbed, the gall bladder and liver are the causing factors.
+When the vagus nerve gets disturbed, the gall bladder and liver are the causing factors.
 The trigger is then neuro-gastric based.
 The liver is our chemical factory and 'detoxifier'.
 Its function relates to our digestion and metabolism.

 Useful liver herbs include:

 St Mary's Thistle, also known as Milk Thistle is a medicinal plant where the therapeutic history dates back 2,000 years.
 It is one of the bitter herbs that have been used traditionally to treat a range of liver and gallbladder disorders.
 Research shows that not only does it help the liver recover from illness or poisoning, it can also help protect it from damage.